Skip to main content

 The credentials you will need to use are: public IP, username, and password.
 Once the credentials are entered correctly, you will be logged into the AttackBox.
 You can now execute commands and complete your tasks directly from your Linux terminal.

-Still not sure how to SSH into the room machine?
 Don't worry!
-Feel free to read another help article based on a room example to help you understand it better.
+Feel free to read another help article based on a specific room example to help you understand it better.

 TryHackMe